 As a designer, much of my inspiration comes from a variety of different aspects of my life.
-One of those detailed aspects is my passion for traveling, which I prefer to do internationally, but when I am not out of the country, I make sure that I enjoy my travels wherever I visit.
+One of those aspects is my passion for traveling, which I prefer to do internationally, but when I am not out of the country, I make sure that I enjoy my travels wherever I visit.
 With that said, several months ago, I decided to take a trip that would not only become an inspiration but a conscious experience as well.
-This trip is called MLK50.
-It unravels the life of Dr. Martin Luther King, Jr., and it details every aspect of his life’s story, challenging history, as well as leading up to his fatal death.
+This trip is known as MLK50.
+It reenacts every intricate detail of the life of Dr. Martin Luther King, Jr. Also, it reveals the challenging history, triumphs, as well as the sinful hatred that lead to his fatal death.

-However, unraveling the truth, years of covered lies and hidden mysteries, along with seeing the actual evidence displayed in a museum, this revealed a solid fact that the world has some very evil individuals.
+However, unraveling the truth, years of covered lies and hidden mysteries, along with seeing the actual evidence displayed in a museum, this revealed a solidified fact that the world has some very evil individuals.
 I am not shocked, but it is a shame and sad that some people in the world are hiding behind a giant facade that continues to circle the globe with such distributing and unjustly hatred.
-Moreover, with my eagerness to learn and discover accurate knowledge, I managed to put my feeling aside, and dive deep into learning about Dr. Martin Luther King, Jr.
+Moreover, with my eagerness to learn and discover accurate knowledge, I managed to put my feeling aside and dive deep into learning about Dr. Martin Luther King, Jr.

 Furthermore, during my visit, I toured the Stax Museum, which was crazy amazing to see the life story of people such as Ike and Tina, Isaac Hayes, and many more.
-I also toured The National Civil Rights Museum, did what is called The Heritage Tour, and visited the Lorraine Motel (location of the assassination of Dr. Martin Luther King, Jr).
-From the day he was (born: January 15, 1929, Atlanta, GA until his death: April 4, 1968, St. Joseph's Hospital, Memphis), the questions that I had pondered for years were answered.
+I toured The National Civil Rights Museum, did what is called The Heritage Tour, and visited the Lorraine Motel (location of the assassination of Dr. Martin Luther King, Jr).
+From the day he was born (January 15, 1929, Atlanta, GA until his death: April 4, 1968, St. Joseph's Hospital, Memphis), the questions that I had pondered for years were answered.
 Even though the tragedy behind his life became a reality to me during my trip, I finally could remove the question mark from a Historical Chapter in History.

 Below: Photos from MLK50.

-Set 2: Lorraine Motel where the assassination of Dr. Martin Luther King, Jr. took place, which was on April 4, 1968.
+P-2: Lorraine Motel where the assassination of Dr. Martin Luther King, Jr. took place, which was on April 4, 1968.

 After taking in an enormous amount of history during my stay in Memphis, TN, my last day was slowly approaching.
-So, the evening was spent on Beale Street taking in the sites, massive crowds, and to savor my last and final meal, which was at Blues City Cafe – OMG, the food was beyond fantastic!
+So, the evening was spent on Beale Street taking in the sites, massive crowds, and to savor my final meal, which was at Blues City Cafe – OMG, the food was beyond fantastic!